engineertree5/tree5_treehouse/docs/tweepy.md

 * Scraping twitter for a #hashtag you started and saving respones to a document to prove your're a trend setter.

 ### Class of Dicts
-I figured I'd add more detail to this snippet of code so newbies can get a better understanding HOW the code actually works.
+I figured I'd explain more about this snippet of code so newbies can get a better understanding of HOW the code actually works.
 Knowing how something works will only make you a better troubleshooter.

 So, We have this `for loop` which will pull in users who've @'ed me.
 But how did I know `tweet.user.screen_name` was an attribute?
 There are a few ways to go about this, and that is the beauty of programming.
 Many different ways to get to the finish line.
-I'm going to use methods that are sitting within python3.
-First we need to know what type of object we are dealing with here. so lets call the type method to get a better look at what we are dealing with.
+I'm going to use methods that are builtin within python3.

 ```python
     search_for = "@MisterFili"